wmjpillow/FlamePerceptionAPP/README.md

 ![GitHub Logo](/FLAME3.gif)
 ![GitHub Logo](/FLAME4.gif)
 ![GitHub Logo](/FLAME5.gif)
 --------------------------------------------------
 TO DO:

-- Refine the model (pre-processing image+ train in MaskRCNN)
 - Calculate flame shape in cm instead of pixels in image.

 --------------------------------------------------